“Don’t be scared to walk alone. Don’t be scared to like it.” – John Mayer

 That’s why anyone who’s ever traveled on their own (myself included) will tell you that they wouldn’t want to have it any other way.
 It actually can be quite addictive once you overcome your initial hesitation!

-Solo travels can be incredibly enlightening experiences where you can broaden your repertoire of life skills and understand yourself better.
+Solo travels offer opportunities to broaden your repertoire of life skills and understand yourself better.
 Here are five important skills that I’ve learned from my solo sojourns:

 3. Observation skills: People-watching becomes a default pastime when you travel solo.
 You aren’t distracted by conversations with travel companions so you have the rare opportunity to notice details and idiosyncrasies that you would normally miss if you were in someone else’s company.
 The clothing, gestures, mannerisms and conversations around you become much more vivid, and you could even entertain yourself with a running inner commentary as you watch others.
 Your observations could also provide a reason to elicit a conversation with others.

 4. Self-reflection: Solitude offers a direct pathway to connect with your inner world.
 Traveling to a new environment takes you away from the worries and demands of your life, making it even easier to delve in deep reflection.
 During those unplugged moments, you can engage in introspective assessments of your life back home and your future direction.
-Sometimes, it’s unpleasant to deal with, but your detached perspective will give you the strength to cut out all the deadwood.
-On a lighter note, you could receive waves of creative inspiration to enhance your life and passion projects.
 Being immersed in a far away destination could instigate personal breakthroughs about life’s bigger questions such as your life purpose and where you see yourself in the grand scheme of things.
 I suggest keeping a small notebook to jot down your thoughts over the course of your travels.

-Life is, ultimately, a journey of growth, and we should strive to manifest opportunities to maximize our learning.
+Life is, ultimately, a journey of growth, and we should strive to create as many opportunities for learning as possible.
 I believe that solo travel is self-discovery on steroids, and therefore, the perfect portal for our evolution.

 All my best on your journey,